AndreiRegiani/andreiregiani.github.io/about.md

 permalink: /about/
 ---

 Hello there.
-I'm a software developer specializing in Python for web development, automation scripts and data analysis.
+I'm a developer specializing in Python for web development, scripting (automation, scraping, crawling) and big data.

 ## Bio
-Born in Brazil (1992), started coding at the age of thirteen in C, programming has been my hobby and profession since then.
-After working with PHP, C++ and Haxe, for the last years Python has become my favorite language for new projects.
+Born in Brazil (1992), I started coding at the age of thirteen in C, programming has been my hobby and profession since then.
+After working with different languages such as PHP and C++, for the recent years Python has become my favorite language for new projects.
+[Résumé](/resume)

 ## Places lived

 * **Ukraine (present)**
 * Belarus (1 year 3 months)
 * Bolivia (6 years)
-* Brazil (hello world)
+* Brazil

-## Languages
-* **Full proficiency: English, Spanish, Portuguese**
-* Basic knowledge / conversational: Ukrainian, Russian, Italian